ZsyRock/ZsyRock/README.md

 ### Hi there 👋
 ### Some one is going to draw a low pixel 'LEARNING' on the 2024 calendar 😆
-### The one will start from the first letter 'L', which means that he will not make any updates to GitHub on the following dates:
+### The one will start from the first letter 'L' and the one has already written the first stroke, which means that the one will not make any updates to GitHub on the following dates:
 ### 26th Jan (Fri),
 ### 2nd Feb (Fri),
 ### 9th Feb (Fri),